 Some of the pedigree Lleyn ewes we use for your lovely Baavet wool

-The only thing farmers do that has an effect on this natural process is to keep the rams away from the ewes until a certain date either in late October.
-Then will then know when to expect lambing.
+The only thing farmers do that has an effect on this natural process is to keep the rams away from the ewes, usually in late October, they will then know when to expect lambing.
 The only other thing farmers do is to feed the ewes about 2 months before lambing when there is very little grass to help the ewe through this difficult time.

 As lambing time approaches so does one of the busiest times on the farm starts.
 If the sheep have been on the hills they are brought down close to the farm

 The majority of ewes lamb in the very early morning usually just before its light so the farmers are out and about checking the sheep for any that are having problems.
 This can go on for nearly a month.